amzn/amazon-pay-sdk-php/README.md

 $headers    = getallheaders();
 $body       = file_get_contents('php://input');

 // Create an object($ipnHandler) of the IpnHandler class
 $ipnHandler = new IpnHandler($headers, $body);

 ```
+See the [IPN Response](https://github.com/amzn/login-and-pay-with-amazon-sdk-php#ipn-response) section for information on parsing the IPN response.

 ### Convenience Methods

 #####Charge Method